osilander/203.311/Week11/Week11.md

 # and the second is the *mean* of the Poisson distribution
 # We don't need to specify the variance, as the variance of
 # a Poisson distribution is EQUAL to the mean!
-# And we'll get results for four "samples"
+# And we'll get results for six "samples"

 # Doing this at the top let's us easily adjust the number of genes
 # and number of samples without adjusting the rest of the code